jasdumas/shinyGEO/README.md

 # shinyGEO
 shinyGEO (Project Name: GEO-AWS / Gene Expression Omnibus Analysis with Shiny) is a web application to parse, transform, model, and visualize microarray gene expression data sets from the [Gene Expression Omnibus Repository](http://www.ncbi.nlm.nih.gov/geo/browse/) and performs differential expression and survival analyses.
-This project was partially developed as part of the [2015 Google Summer of Code program](http://www.google-melange.com/gsoc/homepage/google/gsoc2015).
-The submitted GSoC release development version as of 21 August 2015 19:00 UTC to the present can be found [here](https://github.com/jasdumas/shinyGEO/releases/tag/v0.1) as per the program code submission guidelines.
+This project was formally developed in part of the [2015 Google Summer of Code program](http://www.google-melange.com/gsoc/homepage/google/gsoc2015).
+The current (post-GSoC version) development version as of 21 August 2015 19:00 UTC to the present can be found [here](https://github.com/jasdumas/GEO-AWS) as per the program code submission guidlines.

-## Website(s)
+## Website
 Shinyapps.io: https://jasminedumas.shinyapps.io/shinyGEO

 GitHub Page: http://jasdumas.github.io/shinyGEO/

-Eastern CT Primary App Hosting: http://bioinformatics.easternct.edu/shinyGEO/

 ## Installation
 1. Fork a copy!